Welcome to Nova Scotia Branch, UELAC

 Whether you live locally or at some distance, as a number of our members do, whether your family is long-time Canadian or newly arrived, join us and share in our rich Canadian heritage.

 The Nova Scotia Branch is one of 28 branches of the United Empire Loyalists' Association of Canada.
 In the following pages - see the Directory to the left - you will find information about the United Empire Loyalists, the Association, our Branch and more.
-If you have any questions, please contact one of our Branch Officers.
+If you have any questions, please contact us.